alicepsychology/alicepsychology.com/_pages/about.md

 ---

-**Background:** I obtained a Master’s degree in Marriage and Family Therapy from Syracuse University, where I provided over **500+** hours of face-to-face counseling to local residents with **170+** hours of supervision.
-Upon returning to China, I served as a part-time counselor at Shenzhen University, providing psychological support to students.
-Subsequently, I joined the joint Ph.D. program at East China Normal University and NYU Shanghai, conducting research under Professor Pekka Santtila.
-My doctoral research focuses on using evolutionary psychology theories to reduce psychological distress in sexual minorities and stepfamilies through online self-help interventions.
-These findings have been published and presented at academic conferences.<br />
+My vision is to help everyone experience genuine laughter and heartfelt happiness✨

+I completed a joint doctoral program between East China Normal University and NYU Shanghai under the supervision of Professor Pekka Santtila, focusing on empirical research in psychological interventions.
+Grounded in evolutionary psychology, my research aims to develop online self-help tools tailored for diverse populations.
+Through publishing articles in academic journals and presenting at international conferences, I share innovative approaches to mental health services and their outcomes with both academic peers and the broader public, aspiring to integrate these tools into everyday life to benefit more people.

+This research builds on the solid foundation I established while pursuing a Master's degree in Marriage and Family Therapy at Syracuse University in the United States.
+During my studies, I provided over 500 hours of face-to-face counseling to local community members and honed my clinical skills through 170 hours of professional supervision.
+These experiences deepened my understanding of the value of mental health services and laid a robust practical groundwork for my doctoral research.

+Currently, I am dedicated to exploring new formats and expanding the accessibility of mental health services, striving to advance the field and help more people achieve inner peace and lasting happiness.<br />

 **Research Interest:** Evolutionary Psychology, Human Sexuality<br />